 Although he remained outside of the mainstream, Vic's world-class musicianship allowed him to play with many great jazz artists in the late 1970s and onwards.

 Perhaps the most notable works of his career are with the David Liebman Group, which Vic Juris joined in 1991.
 This band really is incredible: it's a "working group" which has become rare in the jazz world.
 I once attended their concert and they played amazingly great music: So much energy!
 See this page for more info on the David Liebman Group.

 I personally believe that Vic Juris joining this band was probably a very important career move.
 It seems like he learned a lot and could (finally) contribute his immense talent and creativity to a band of other astounding players.
 Compositionally, in improvisation, in comping and in

-"band chemistry" in general, it's the best I've heard Vic play!
+"band chemistry" in general, was the best I heard Vic play!

-Oh yeah... by the way, Vic is also part of Gary Peacock's band since 1994.
-That's quite the achievement!
+Oh yeah... by the way, Vic was also part of Gary Peacock's band since 1994.
+That's quite the achievement! 😉

 - Roadsong (Muse Records, 1979)